Dr Stephen van der Mye, Chair of Advisory Board and Centre Director

 Mr Gary Brady, Centre Director

 Gary Brady has been a company director since 1998.
 His board and committee experience include appointments in aged and community care; professional services; tertiary sector; and manufacturing.
 His executive experience spans a career in ASX20 companies BHP and James Hardie; as a Managing Partner in business advisory; and the tertiary sector.
-He is currently the Business Director of the Faculty of Law at Bond University.
+He is currently Director Brisbane at Bond University and a former Business Director in the Faculty of Law.
 Gary has specialist interest areas in strategy development; financial management; audit & risk; marketing communication; contract law, research funding; community engagement, government liaison, and philanthropic giving, and has broad industry exposure and networks across government, industry, community and not for profit.

-Gary is currently a Commissioner and Non-Executive Director of Anglicare Southern Queensland; Chair of its Audit and Risk Committee; and a member of the Anglican Diocese of Brisbane Audit and Risk Committee.
+Gary is currently Chair of Anglicare Southern Queensland; Chair of its Audit and Risk Committee; and a member of the Anglican Diocese of Brisbane Audit and Risk Committee.
 He is also the Editor of the Enterprise Governance e-Journal.

 Gary holds a Bachelor of Economics from the University of Queensland; a Master of Business in Marketing from the University of Technology Sydney and is a graduate of the Australian Institute of Company Directors course.

 Susan Campbell is currently the Company Secretary/Legal Counsel at Queensland Sugar Limited "QLS" (export sugar marketer/port operator), having joined QLS in late 2013.
 From 2000 onwards, Susan has held a number of equivalent positions, including Ergon Energy and North Queensland Bulk Ports Corporation.